myers32/Loopstudios-landing-page/README.md

 This challenge focuses mostly on HTML & CSS.
 There's a tiny bit of JS included for the mobile navigation toggle.

-# Your users should be able to:
+## Your users should be able to:

--View the optimal layout for the site depending on their device's screen size, -See hover states for all interactive elements on the page.
+View the optimal layout for the site depending on their device's screen size and see hover states for all interactive elements on the page.

+## Built with

+- Semantic HTML5 markup
+- SCSS custom properties
+- Flexbox
+- CSS Grid
+- Mobile-first workflow

 ## Here you can find quick preview of the project:
 ![desktop-preview](https://github.com/myers32/loopstudios-landing-page/assets/122280628/d7a5ff3d-7791-4e88-b1aa-cf1404222cae)